 The vegetation communities within the tenure area are naturally sparse and it is expected that natural erosion within the area along watercourses already exists due to cattle grazing and seasonal rainfall events.
 Additionally, as a result of the sparse cover of vegetation in the area, it is expected that the turbidity and total suspended solid loads to waterways would increase during times of high rainfall.
-Pre-existing erosion will not be encouraged, as no clearing of native vegetation is proposed nor is any new access tracks within Channel Country SEA; and 3D seismic operations will be scheduled to be completed when no surface water is expected to be present on site and outside of flood events/inundation periods.
+Proposed activities will be scheduled to be completed when no surface water is expected to be present on site and outside of flood events/inundation periods.